 Below is the picture of the unique wedding guest book Love & Lavender used at our wedding – a giant wine bottle!
 My husband and I love sharing a good bottle of wine now and again.
 So when Andrew went to Osoyoos for his bachelor party, he simply had to pick up a Jeroboam bottle of wine from one of his favorite Canadian wineries (Road 13 Vineyards).

 Mind the eclectic mix of aluminum foil, wood popsicle sticks, and other sundry items on the table.
-They were all part of the wedding games we devised as part of our reception.
+They were all part of the wedding games we devised as part of our wedding reception.

 What is a Jeroboam?

 No, not a type of wine, it’s actually the official name for a wine bottle size … FOUR bottles of wine in one to be exact!
 That left plenty of surface space for our guests to write their names and well wishes using gold and silver color felt pens.